rui314/mold/README.md

    Individual object files are inevitably incomplete as a program, because when a compiler created them, it only see a part of an entire program.
-For example, if an object file contains a function call that refers other object file, the `call` instruction in the object cannot be complete, as the compiler has no idea as to what is the called function's address.
+For example, if an object file contains a function call that refers another object file, the `call` instruction in the object cannot be complete, as the compiler has no idea as to what is the called function's address.
 To deal with this, the compiler emits a placeholder value (typically just zero) instead of a real